Loading

 82% opposition is not a challenging entitlement environment — it is categorical rejection.
 Wisconsin's 2025 pattern made any agricultural data center application in the state high-risk before the first hearing.

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, community opposition, comparable outcomes, and state-level patterns — fully analyzed.
-Before any land is acquired.
-Before any attorney is engaged.
+RealClear runs a full entitlement risk analysis — community identity, petition probability, brand exposure, and approval pathway — fully analyzed.
+Before any filing.